BushiWeb/Groupomania/api/README.md

 You can configure the email address used for this account in the configuration file.

 The password will be randomly generated and printed in the log, under the label _groupomania:api:loader:adminUser_.
+You can find the log within the [logs](./logs/) folder.

 **_WARNING_**: although the password generated is secured, it is still accessible within the logs.
 You MUST change it quickly, otherwise, it might get stolen.